NixOS/nix.dev/source/tutorials/building-and-running-docker-images.rst

     $ docker load < result
     Loaded image: hello-docker:y74sb4nrhxr975xs7h83izgm8z75x5fc

-You can also use the store path to load it to avoid depending on the presence of `result`:
+You can also use the store path to load the image in order to avoid depending on the presence of ``result``

 .. code:: shell-session

     $ docker load < /nix/store/y74sb4nrhxr975xs7h83izgm8z75x5fc-docker-image-hello-docker.tar.gz
     Loaded image: hello-docker:y74sb4nrhxr975xs7h83izgm8z75x5fc

-Even more conveniently, you can do it all in one-go.
-The advantage here is that ``nix-build`` will rebuild the image, if there are any changes and pass its store path to ``docker load``:
+Even more conveniently, you can do everything in one command.
+The advantage of this approach is that ``nix-build`` will rebuild the image if there are any changes and pass the new store path to ``docker load``:

 .. code:: shell-session